 Samoa is a very safe country to visit.
-As with travelling anywhere, it is best to care for your belongings.
-We heard a couple stories of theft, however for the most part there are no issues related to safety in Samoa.
+As with traveling anywhere, it is best to care for your belongings.
+We heard a couple of stories of theft, however, for the most part, there are no issues related to safety in Samoa.
 While walking, running, or if renting a scooter, dogs are known to be aggressive and can bite.
 This is the number one reason for injuries in Samoa.
 It is good to carry a small stick to intimidate groups of barking dogs, as some will get very close and appear as though they may bite you.
-We felt very safe while in Samoa, even while sleeping with our belongings in an open beach fale.
+We felt very safe while in Samoa, even while sleeping with our belongings on an open beach fale.
 If you are worried about staying at beach fales, we recommend buying a travel security cable and you can cable your belongings together and lock it to the fale posts.

 If visiting for one week, it is best to stay on the main island of Upolu.
-It holds the most well known attractions and seven days will be enough to see them all without feeling rushed.
+It has the most well-known attractions and seven days will be enough to see them all without feeling rushed.
 These were our favorite places to visit:

 To-Sua Ocean Trench

 The absolute number one reason to visit Samoa.
 The ocean trench is more of a sinkhole with stairs leading down to this amazing natural wonder.
 It is better for jumping/swimming during high tide, but if you are courageous enough to swim through the cave out to the beach, ONLY attempt this at low tide.
 Unfortunately, there have been fatalities here, so be careful if you swim out.